-Try new recipes, or simply substitute plant-based ingredients in your current favorite recipes.
+Try new recipes (pssst, I’ve got a TON of great recipes over on the recipe index), or simply substitute plant-based ingredients in your current favorite recipes.
 Try new ingredients, even if they seem foreign (like jackfruit, a fruit that tastes like freakin’ pulled pork, NO JOKE).
 Try new restaurants, or try getting vegan dishes at your current favorite restaurant.
 Just try, try, try until you find things you like.
 Make veganism work for you.

 - Remind yourself why you’re going vegan.

 Watch a documentary, read articles, educate yourself on the meat and dairy industry and remind yourself why you’re going vegan.
 Educated minds are more likely to make a change, even if they don’t go full vegan.
 When you find yourself craving meat, remind yourself that you’ll be healthier and happier without it.
 It only gets easier!

 If you guys ever want to read my personal vegan journey, need any guides or vegan resources, or have any other questions about a plant-based diet, please let me know!
 I’m always happy to help.